Mohamed Amine Madani

 Mohamed Amine Madani (Tamazight: ⵎⵓⵀⴰⵎⴻⴷ ⴰⵎⵉⵏⴻ ⵎⴰⴷⴰⵏⵉ; born 20 March 1993) is an Algerian professional footballer who plays as a centre-back for Algerian Ligue 1 club JS Kabylie and the Algerian national football team.

 Club career

 Madani graduated from the USM Alger Academy, but he did not play a single match for the club.

 In 2014, Madani was loaned to MC El Eulma who were then qualified for the CAF Champions League, he made his senior debut at 22 years old.
 In 2016, he was loaned for two seasons to USM El Harrach and helped the club achieved promotion to Algerian Ligue 1.
 He then moved to JS Saoura in 2017.

 In 2024, after a great season with CS Constantine, Madani received honorary diplomas and merit trophies from the La Radieuse Sports Association.
-In the same season, he moved to JS Kabylie with a three-seasons contract.
+In the same season, he joined JS Kabylie signing a three-seasons contract with the Kabyle club.

 International career

 Madani was named in Algeria U20's squad for the 2013 African U-20 Championship.
 However, the team was knocked-out in the group stage.

 In 2025, Madani was called up for the national team by coach Vladimir Petković for the 2026 World Cup Qualification.
 He made his national debut in a friendly match against Uganda.

 In April 2025, Madani was called by Madjid Bougherra to play a decisive double confrontation against Gambia, with the Algeria A' football team, as part of the second round of the qualifiers, for the 2024 CHAN.